spraakbanken/korp-backend/README.md

 ### Time data

 For the Trend Diagram, you need to add token-per-time-span data to your database.
+For tokens without date or time info, use the date 0000-00-00 00:00:00.
 Use the following table layout: